mauricekraus/quants-generate/README.md

 ### Changing the generation code

+The file `quants/generate/prompts/base/list_of_actions_evaluated.txt` contains all possible actions.

-The code is in the folder `generate/prompts/`, which contains three sub-folders.
+The code is in the folder `quants/generate/prompts/`, which contains three sub-folders.
 The folder `answers/` holds the generated answer templates, and the `qna_type/` folder has the question templates and the code for each question category in the corresponding subfolders.
 The `base/` contains data types and utility helpers with help functions and lists of possible actions used to generate the dataset.

 The text files are the templates for the generated questions, answers, actions, and descriptions for the prompts.
 Values like `{activity}` and `{time}` are used as placeholders and will be filled in the code.
 Note that the available placeholders are specific to each template.